-In my early 20’s, I moved to Montana and immediately became very involved in regional road bike and MTB racing.
-At that age, I was trying to figure out what I really wanted to do with my life.
-I knew I didn’t want to work for anyone else, but I couldn’t figure out what I wanted to do.
-The only thing I was interested in was riding and working on bikes, so it made sense to explore frame-building.
+I always performed my own mechanical repairs and fabricated parts that weren’t available or I couldn’t afford to buy.
+Through this I developed a very broad skill-set.
+When you race anything, you learn to pay attention to details, to be precise and to always be on the technological leading edge.
+In my early 20’s I moved to Montana and immediately became heavily involved in regional road bike and MTB racing and also tried a little auto and kart racing.
+During all of this I was trying to figure out what I wanted to do with my life.
+I knew I didn’t want to work for anyone else, but couldn’t figure out what I wanted to do.
+Sense the only thing I was interested in was riding and working on bicycles it made sense to explore frame building.

-More than 3500 frames later, I am still building frames and still loving every minute of it.
-I don’t see an end to what I’m doing and I don’t ever plan to retire.
-If I’m lucky, I’ll be writing new pages for my site and building frames in the next 30 years.
-To give you an idea of where I’ve been and what I’m about, I put together a little history of Strong Frames.
-Following is a tour of the shops and the stages of development my frame-building experience over the last 20 years.
-I hope it gives you a little insight on why I’m building frames.
+Now about 3500 frames later I’m still building and still loving it.
+I see no end in sight and don’t ever plan to retire.
+If I’m lucky I’ll be writing new pages for my site and building frames in 30 years.
+To give you an idea of where I’ve been and what I’m about I’ve put together a little history of Strong Frames.
+Below is a list of the shops and the stages of development my frame building experience has gone through over the last 18 years.
+Hopefully it will give you a little insight to why I’m here building frames.
 Thanks for reading.

 I don’t really have any pictures of my first shop, but it was pretty short-lived because a place with no heat in Montana isn’t ideal.

 Hayes was a good time.
 The shop was about 300 square feet and worked nicely.
 I started to build a pretty good collection of tools.
 I purchased an Enco Drill/Mill for light machining and mitering, as well as a bunch of other tools that allowed me to be more accurate and efficient.
-I still had a full-time job aside from framebuilding, but the business was growing.
+I still had a full-time job aside from frame building, but the Strong Frames was growing.
 Between my two jobs, I was working 12 hours a day, seven days a week.